 For reference, a Raspberry PI 3 with an Intel Neural Compute Stick (NCS) 2 is capable of running Dawn with the exception of aircraft awareness.
 An Nvidia TX1 is required to run Dawn along with aircraft detection.

-Dawn relies exclusively on cameras for its interpretation of the world.
+Dawn relies on cameras to interpret the world.
 Cameras connected to Dawn can do multiple things at once.
 For example, a stereo camera used to gather depth information can also be used to detect aircraft and specific objects.

 There is no theoretical limit to how many cameras Dawn can handle.
 That being said, there are many practical limitations.
 Bandwidth is one of the major ones, as is processing power.
-When it comes to interfacing with cameras Dawn uses Gstreamer or simple V4L2, depending on the interface type (USB vs CSI-2 for example).
-Which can easily be graphically specified when setting up Dawn.
+Dawn is compatible with all major camera data streams.

 The minimum requirement for Dawn is just a single monocular camera, though for fast and robust obstacle avoidance at least one stereo camera is recommended.